react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 The static configuration API has reduced boilerplate and simplifies things such as TypeScript types and deep linking.
 If you're starting a new project or are new to React Navigation, this is the **recommended way** to set up your app.

-Continue to ["Hello React Navigation"](hello-react-navigation.md?config=static) to start writing some code with the Static API.
+Continue to ["Hello React Navigation"](hello-react-navigation.md?config=static) to start writing some code with the static API.

 ### Dynamic configuration